Rational points on elliptic K3 surfaces of quadratic twist type: Cassels-Schinzel type K3 surfaces

 \subsubsection{Case $a=2$}

 The curve $\CH^C_2$ is a $\BQ$-torsor under $\BE^{4C}\simeq_\BQ\BE^C$.
-Let us begin by describing a sufficient criterion of local solubility. \begin{proposition} Assume that $C\equiv 5\mod 8$, and that for any $p\mid C$, $-4$ is a fourth root in $\mathbb{F}_p$.
-Then $\CH_2^C$ is everywhere locally soluble. \end{proposition} \begin{proof} Non-trivial rational points on $\CH_2^C$ are in bijection with integral solutions of the Diophantine equation
+Let us begin by describing a sufficient criterion of local solubility. \begin{proposition} Assume that $C\equiv 5\mod 8$, and that for any prime $p\mid C$, $-4$ is a fourth root in $\mathbb{F}_p$.
+Then $\CH_2^C$ is everywhere locally soluble. \end{proposition} \begin{proof} This follows from the sufficient local solubility condition \cite[Proposition 6.5.1 (2c)\&(3e)]{Cohen} for non-zero integral solutions of the equation $X^4+4Y^4-CZ^2=0$. \end{proof}